Vexin: Middle Ages

 In 1031, Duke Robert I of Normandy aided King Henry I against a revolt led by the dowager queen, Constance of Arles, and was rewarded with the French Vexin between the Epte and Oise, including Pontoise.

 The County of Vexin was held by a prominent feudal lord, Raoul de Gouy, who also controlled the counties of Amiens and Valois.
 In 1063, Gauthier III de Gouy was poisoned and died a prisoner of William the Bastard.
+His cousin Ralph IV of Valois succeeded him.

+This division sparked centuries of conflict between the two neighbors, especially after the duke of Normandy became king of England in 1066, fueling the ambitions of both rulers.

-His cousin Ralph IV of Valois succeeded him, and his only son, Simon de Vexin, entered a monastery in 1077.
+In 1077 Ralph IV's only son, Simon de Vexin, entered a monastery.
 In 1082, King Philip I of France seized the opportunity to reclaim the French Vexin, previously granted by his father to the Duke of Normandy.

-This division sparked centuries of conflict between the two neighbors, especially after the Duke of Normandy became King of England in 1066, fueling the ambitions of both rulers.

-In 1087, William the Conqueror, back in Normandy, pillaged the French Vexin during the summer, clashing with King Philip I, and suffered a fatal injury during the assault on Mantes.
+In 1087, William, back in Normandy, pillaged the French Vexin during the summer, clashing with King Philip I, and suffered a fatal injury during the assault on Mantes.
 (Note: William died in Rouen in .)

 The Epte valley was then heavily fortified, with numerous military structures built by both the French king and the Norman duke.
-Notable surviving examples include Gisors, Neaufles-Saint-Martin, and Château-sur-Epte on the Norman side, and Trie-Château and La Roche-Guyon on the French side, along with the castle of Pontoise, the historic Vexin capital, where King Louis VI the Fat often resided.
+Notable surviving examples include Gisors, Neaufles-Saint-Martin, and Château-sur-Epte on the Norman side, and Trie-Château and La Roche-Guyon on the French side, along with the castle of Pontoise, the historic Vexin capital, where King Louis VI often resided.
 Nonetheless, these fortifications did little to prevent over a century of pillaging and devastation in the region.

-In 1193, Philip Augustus captured Gisors, gaining control of the entire Duchy of Normandy a decade later after Richard the Lionheart’s death, and stripped the last major Vexin feudal lord, the Count of Meulan, who had backed the English king, of his lands.
+In 1193, King Philip II of France captured Gisors, gaining control of the entire Duchy of Normandy a decade later after the death of King Richard I of England, and stripped the last major Vexin feudal lord, the count of Meulan, who had backed the English king, of his lands.

-In 1195, Philip Augustus permanently annexed the French Vexin to the royal domain.
+In 1195, Philip permanently annexed the French Vexin to the royal domain.

 The 13th century and the first half of the 14th century were a time of peace and prosperity in Vexin, marked by the construction of numerous churches, extensive land clearing, and a significant population increase.
 Pontoise, with 2,150 fiscal hearths in 1332, ranked among the kingdom’s most prominent cities.

 During the Hundred Years' War, the French Vexin was a battleground, notably during the Crécy campaign, which ravaged the region.
 The Black Death struck in 1348, killing 1,000 people in Pontoise.
 The Great Jacquerie, originating in the Beauvaisis, quickly spread to the Vexin countryside.